-As the parent or guardian of \\\\\\[student name], I understand that if I opt-out, my child's images, photos, names, and/or any videos of my child will not be included on the School's website or social media pages.
+As the parent or guardian, I understand that if I opt-out, my child's images, photos, names, and/or any videos of my child will not be included on the School's website or social media pages.
 Note: This does not include videotaping by security cameras in school.

-By signing below, I agree that I do not allow my child's images, photos, names, and/or any videos of my child to be included on the School website or social media pages.
+I agree that I do not allow my child's images, photos, names, and/or any videos of my child to be included on the School website or social media pages.